 The Temporary Repatriation Facility

-There will be a “Temporary Repatriation Facility” (the “TRF”) available to those who have claimed the remittance basis in any tax year up to and including 2024/25.
+There will be a “Temporary Repatriation Facility” (the “TRF”) available to those who have been subject to the remittance basis in any tax year up to and including 2024/25.

 The TRF will be available for three tax years and will allow individuals to remit pre-6 April 2025 foreign income and gains at a flat rate of either 12% or 15% as follows (known as the “TRF Charge”):